What is chikungunya?

 - Use screens, windows, and doors to keep

-over your bed to keep mosquitoes from biting you while you are asleep.
+prevent mosquitoes from biting you while you sleep.

-- Wear long-sleeved shirts and pants when
+- Wear pants and long-sleeved shirts when you’re

-- Apply insect repellants that contain DEET,
+- Apply insect repellants that contain deet,

-picaridin, IR3535, oil of lemon eucalyptus, or para-menthane-diol to protect
+picaridin, IR3535, oil of lemon eucalyptus, or para-menthane-diol, to protect

 clothes to protect against mosquito bites.

-spending extended amounts of time outdoors during the
+- Avoid spending a lot of time outdoors during the

 day in areas where chikungunya is prevalent.
 Mosquitoes tend to bite in the